pnp/powershell/documentation/Set-PnPBuiltInSiteTemplateSettings.md

 ```

 ### -Template
-Internal name of the template to configure
+Internal name of the template

 ```yaml
 Type: BuiltInSiteTemplates